RICE FIELDS OF JAPAN …

 grow alongside each other to create the masterpieces.

-In the first nine years,
+In the first nine years, the village office workers

 and local farmers grew a simple design of Mount Iwaki every year.